nightroman/Mdbc/README.md

 **Package from PSGallery**

-Mdbc for PowerShell v5.1+ (.NET 4.7.1+) is published as the PSGallery module [Mdbc](https://www.powershellgallery.com/packages/Mdbc).
+Mdbc for PowerShell Core and v5.1+ is published as the PSGallery module [Mdbc](https://www.powershellgallery.com/packages/Mdbc).

-Ensure your .NET is 4.7.1+, the number from this command should be greater or equal to 461308:
+In PowerShell v5.1 ensure .NET is 4.7.1+, this command should get a number >= 461308:

 ```powershell
 Get-ItemPropertyValue "HKLM:\SOFTWARE\Microsoft\NET Framework Setup\NDP\v4\Full" Release